 The English Language Program (ELP) is an academic, intensive English program that aims primarily at assisting international students in developing their English language proficiency to the level needed to pursue their education at Purdue University Calumet.
-The academic year for ELP students consists of three sessions: Fall Semester; Spring Semester; and Summer Semester.
+The academic year for ELP students consists of four sessions: fall semester, spring semester, Maymester session, and summer session.
 The classes include 1) reading, 2) writing and grammar, 3) speaking and listening, and 4) an elective.
 Students are given placement tests and are enrolled in one of four levels:

 - Level 1 – Foundations

 Classes meet 4 days a week, Mondays through Thursdays.
 Fridays and some Saturdays are Field Trip Days organized by the Office of International Programs at no additional cost: students are taken on cultural and educational field trips to Chicago and the region.
 Several domestic students working as mentors accompany ELP students on these field trips in order to provide students with cultural insight and English practice.

 |Fall (15 weeks)||Spring (15 weeks)||Maymester (4 weeks)||Summer (8 weeks)|

 |Grammar||6 hr/wk||6 hr/wk||N/A||12 hr/wk|